yaxenia/Text-Clastering/README.md

 ### Files :

-\begin{itemize}
-    \item google\_patents.csv - result from google patents service
+- google\_patents.csv - result from google patents service
-    \item patents.csv - downloaded patent texts
+- patents.csv - downloaded patent texts
-    \item clusters.csv -  is the data on which the model was trained with the clustering result
+- clusters.csv -  is the data on which the model was trained with the clustering result
-    \item validation.csv - new data sample with clustering results
+- validation.csv - new data sample with clustering results
-    \item frequensy.csv - result of frequency analysis
+- frequensy.csv - result of frequency analysis
-    \iten converter.py - code parse data from google\_patents.csv and the web links of files and extract text from the pdf file.
+- converter.py - code parse data from google\_patents.csv and the web links of files and extract text from the pdf file.
-    \item cluster.ipynb - code with preprocessing of data and clustering
+- cluster.ipynb - code with preprocessing of data and clustering

-\end{itemize}